 The Real Junk Food Project Sheffield now pickup twice a week from Sheffield Station.
-So far EMT have donated over 1.5 tonnes of food to The Real Junk Food Project which they estimate has fed over 600 people for a day.
+As of mid-2019 EMT had donated over 1.5 tonnes of food to the project which, it estimates, would feed over 600 people for a day.
 The majority of items donated are eggs, bread and mushrooms; these provide a base for full English breakfasts at the cafés and school meals.
 EMT continues to keep a close eye on food orders, making sure they optimise the process and minimise the amount of waste produced.

 EMT can now ensure good food does not become waste which would otherwise have been destined for incineration or landfill.
 The partnership work with Real Junk Food Project Sheffield has strengthened links with the local community, something that EMT is keen to expand.
 They now offer other services wherever possible, such as donating kitchen equipment or sharing management knowledge/experience with the RJFPS Team to help them succeed.